yureek/S-HealthStack.github.io/index.md

 The stack includes:

 -   A software development kit (SDK) for app development
--   A web portal for survey creation, participant management, and data analysis
+-   A web portal for survey creation, team member management, participant tracking, and data analysis
 -   Backend services and a data engine available through application programming interface (API) endpoints

+Develop your app using the full stack (recommended) or just the SDK, depending on your use case.

 ## The App SDK